How does South Carolina Determine Child Support?

 It’s common for one parent to make more money than the other.
 When the difference is very big, child support calculations under the guidelines may look one-sided.
 But the court can adjust a support amount up or down to make the payment amount more realistic.
 Courts also take into account alimony payments.

-Parents can agree how much child support to pay.
+Parents can agree how much to pay.
 When parents agree, the court determines whether the agreement is fair.
 If it is fair, the court usually accepts that amount.

 Child medical expenses: